Mooresville PD and Fire-Rescue embark on volunteer competition

 Harding noted that they don’t have to go and volunteer as a group, but historically when the firefighters have previously volunteered, they have gone as a group because “if they get a call, they have to leave on their truck.
 So they will usually be in a group.”

-Whenever the officers visit FeedNC to volunteer their time, they will check in with Milhelich who will be responsible for giving them their assignments as well as keeping track of their volunteer hours.
-At the end of the event, Harding said that Milhelich would give him a tally so he would know who volunteered the most hours.
+Whenever the officers visit FeedNC to volunteer their time, they will check in with Mihelich who will be responsible for giving them their assignments as well as keeping track of their volunteer hours.
+At the end of the event, Harding said that Mihelich would give him a tally so he would know who volunteered the most hours.

-Milhelich said that “to have the safety force participate in a fun way shows what a caring community” Mooresville and the surrounding area are.
-Milhelich and his wife Dawn moved to Mooresville five years ago from Cleveland, Ohio, and he began his duties as volunteer coordinator about six months ago.
+Mihelich said that “to have the safety force participate in a fun way shows what a caring community” Mooresville and the surrounding area are.
+Mihelich and his wife Dawn moved to Mooresville five years ago from Cleveland, Ohio, and he began his duties as volunteer coordinator about six months ago.

 “What a blessing,” he noted about the departments lending a helping hand.
 “We are always in need of volunteers.
 To have them, it’s incredible.”